 This as much a revelation to me as I hope it will be you dear reader.
 Life is action, take whatever twigs and brushes you can get your hands on, get to work on your masterpiece.
 We all have a different calling and life to lead.
 Be unconventional, colour outside the box if you must!

 Never shy away from expressing yourself and creating the life you want.
 I hope this resonates with you in 2018.

 A long awaited evening, our very first exhibition – organised by our own.
 A night of vision, creativity and a celebration of women.

-Imbokodo the exhibition is the brainchild of an ambitious young woman Seemole Bodirwa who have the privilege of calling a friend and sister.
+Imbokodo the exhibition is the brainchild of an ambitious young woman Seemole Bodirwa whom I have the privilege of calling a friend and sister and fellow creative.
 She is the founder of Bodirwa Events Decor & Art Gallery.

-The theme of the exhibition is titled Imbokodo, pillars of strength.
-As young women, we are here because of the perseverance, guidance and courage of our mothers; sometimes it was a mothers reassurance that kept us going when we couldn’t go on.
+The theme of the exhibition, titled Imbokodo – pillars of strength.
+As young women, we are here because of the perseverance, guidance and courage of our mothers; sometimes it was a mother’s reassurance that kept us going when we couldn’t.

-This exhibition celebrates that matriarchal strength, the timeless beauty, the enigma and the success of women, our pillars of strength.
-The featured artist are five young women from different walks of life brought together by a passion for art Seemole Bodirwa, Tokologo Mphaki, Nomfundo Peach, Poeletjo Phaahledi and international artists Netsa Lemma.
+This exhibition celebrates matriarchal strength, timeless beauty, the enigma and success of women, our pillars of strength.
+The featured artist are five young women from different walks of life brought together by their passion for art; Seemole Bodirwa, Tokologo Mphaki, Nomfundo Peach, Poeletjo Phaahledi and international artists Netsa Lemma.

-Go see the exhibition, celebrate women and most importantly support young black talent.
+Go see the exhibition for yourself not only to celebrate women but most importantly, to support young black talent.